tristanic/isolde/isolde/docs/source/tutorials/intro/isolde_intro.rst

 and Arg148 in the (y,z,x) symmetry copy), while the Asp149 sidechain is salt-bridged to Arg120 and further stabilised by two hydrogen bonds.
 This is what a Ramachandran outlier *should* look like: lots of energetically-favourable interactions overcoming the energy penalty associated with the unusual backbone twist.

-You may have noticed some positive (green) difference density in the channel to the right of this loop, as well.
-This seems quite persistent throughout refinement, and may represent some long-occupancy ligand carried through during purification.
+You may have noticed some positive (green) difference density in the channel to the right of this loop (when oriented like the image above), as well.
+This seems quite persistent throughout refinement, and may represent some low-occupancy ligand carried through during purification.
 At this resolution, though, it seems impossible to identify without further experimental knowledge.

 Anyway, once you stop the simulation and switch back to the "Validate" tab, you'll find after clicking "Update list" that this has taken care of the last